openrndr/openrndr-guide/docs/Tutorial_DrawingComplexShapes.md

 * `moveTo(position)` move the cursor to the given position
 * `lineTo(position)` insert a line contour starting from the cursor, ending at the given position
+* `moveOrLineTo(position)` move the cursor if no cursor was previously set or draw a line
 * `curveTo(control, position)` insert a quadratic bezier curve starting from the cursor, ending at position
 * `curveTo(controlA, controlB, position)` insert a cubic bezier curve starting from the cursor, ending at position
-* `continueTo(position)` inside a quadratic bezier curve starting from the cursor and reflecting the tangent of the last control.
+* `continueTo(position)` inside a quadratic bezier curve starting from the cursor and reflecting the tangent of the last control
 * `continueTo(controlB, position)` insert a cubic spline
 * `arcTo(radiusX, radiusY, largeAngle, sweepFlag, position)`
 * `close()` close the contour